MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery.md

 A known issue is that the Google BigQuery connector doesn't currently support materialized views in the Power BI Desktop navigator.

 * Workaround: Utilize native query SQL statements to fetch materialized views from Google BigQuery.

+### HTTP Error 403: quotaExceeded (Quota exceeded: Your user exceeded quota for concurrent project.lists requests)

+* The quota is exceeded across the customer account usage of project.lists API calls to Google.
+When multiple reports refresh simultaneously, it might trigger an error in different queries or reports.
+To prevent the error, schedule report refreshes at staggered intervals.
+* Update query to include a Billing Project ID - `GoogleBigQuery.Database([BillingProject="Include-Billing-Project-Id-Here"])`.
+* Calls to `GoogleBigQuery.Database` should be in the same query as the schema and table selection to avoid the error.